YashKarande/AI/Zoo Tour Guide Agent/Readme.md

 ## Impementation:

 **Note:** The implementation does not include everything.
-But this is for public understanding.
+But this overview is for understanding purposes.

 ### Deploying a Secure MCP Server on Cloud Run

-1. First, I'll create a zoo MCP Server to provide valuable context for improving the use of LLMs with MCP, set up a zoo MCP server with FastMCP — a standard framework for working with the Model Context Protocol.
+1. First, I'll create a zoo MCP Server to provide valuable context for improving the use of LLMs with MCP, and set up a zoo MCP server with FastMCP — a standard framework for working with the Model Context Protocol.
 FastMCP provides a quick way to build MCP servers and clients with Python.
 This MCP server provides data about animals at a fictional zoo.
 For simplicity, we store the data in memory.
 For a production MCP server, you probably want to provide data from sources like databases or APIs.

+Create and open a new Dockerfile for deploying to Cloud Run.

 **Note:** Add the following zoo MCP server source code to the **server.py** file (mentioned in the folder).
+Include the **Dockerfile** (mentioned in the folder) to use the uv tool for running the server.pyfile

 2. To deploy this, I'll need a docker file and a service account that defines IAM for security.
 The simply run command: